-Mounting Points Dual rear mounting brackets, with screw/bolt slotted mounting holes.
+Mounting Points Universal mounting bracket, with clamp bolt mounting holes.

 Unpacking

 Immediately upon receipt, carefully unpack and inspect the fixture to verify that all parts are present and have been received in good condition.
 If any parts appear damaged from shipping or the shipping carton shows signs of mishandling, notify the shipper immediately.
 Retain carton and all packing material for inspection.
 In the event that the merchandise is to be returned, the original carton and packing must be used.
 The customer will be billed for a new carton and packing if merchandise is received without the original carton and packing.